cubewise-code/bedrock-5/README.md

 2. Download a copy of the file `bedrock.json`.
 <a name="database-file-manager-steps"></a>
 3. Go to your TM1 Database File Manager.
 To open your TM1 Database File Manager, complete the following steps:
-    - Navigate to your TM1 V12 Environment: https://`<us-east-1>`.planninganalytics.saas.ibm.com
+    - Navigate to your TM1 V12 environment at: `https://<us-east-1>.planninganalytics.saas.ibm.com`.
+Replace `<us-east-1>` with your region.

        <img width="1584" height="718" alt="Screenshot 2025-08-28 205253" src="https://github.com/user-attachments/assets/5e5a9cda-98b5-426b-bd0e-1108969e0df7" />
     - Click the hamburger menu icon.